btholt/complete-intro-to-databases/lessons/conclusion.md

 section: "Conclusion"
 ---

 Congratulations!
 You survived a tidal wave of information coming your way about how to store data in a variety different settings.
-You have enough context now to make a good judgment call on the best way to store you data n a variety of different settings and needs.
+You have enough context now to make a good judgment call on the best way to store you data in a variety of different settings and needs.
 Let's go over a few more considerations for you to make as you're considering decisions to choose when and where.

 ## Paradigm